 Self-Responsibility – each individual needs to own up to his or her responsibility, happiness and shouldn’t allow others to take control over decisions one needs to make for oneself.
 Self-responsibility presumes self-awareness including the process to become more aware of both the causes and consequences or his or her behavior.

 Positive and Proactive – wellness requires fundamentally positive perspectives and values by which to live.
 It also requires a strong sense of purpose and conscious, deliberate action.
 These are just our starting assumptions, which have stood well through time.
 However, this is merely a simple guideline.
 At the end of the day, what you put in that framework is what matters the most.

 Combination – Wellness practices that can be more beneficial if you combine proper, healthy diet consisting of organic vegetables combined with super food, cardio/physical activities such as yoga and or going outdoors for hikes.

 NOTE: Raj Tamang is a wellness aficionado, having focused on keeping trekkers and his team members fit through diet and proper treatment during their treks.
 While Raj has no formal qualifications in this field, he has done plenty of research over the years.
 He understands the benefits of keeping healthy and using whole foods to properly nourish both himself and his team.
-Please note, while Raj is experienced in the field of wellness, his advice should not be taken above or in lieu of medical professionals' advice.
+Please note, while Raj is experienced in the field of wellness, his advice should not be taken above or instead of medical professionals' guidance.